ajlopatkin/plasmidcounts/README.md

 - `plasmidcount_results.csv`: Detailed results including filename, file type, contig information, plasmid details, and top hits.
 - `Plasmidfinder_results.csv`: Results from running PlasmidFinder on the input data.

+Before running the application, please extract the data zip file and update the following configuration variables to point to the corresponding folders within the extracted contents:

+- **basedir**: Set to the path of the `basedir` folder.
+- **plasmidfinder_db**: Set to the path of the `plasmidfinder_db` folder.
+- **db_path**: Set to the path of the `db` folder.

 **Instructions**:

 1. **Configure Parameters**: